Guide

 Connect your watch to Intervals.icu

 Intervals.icu is a free training analysis platform.
-It syncs directly with Garmin, COROS, Polar, and Suunto — no Strava needed.
+It syncs directly with Garmin, COROS, Polar, Suunto, and Amazfit — no Strava needed.
 Sign up at intervals.icu and connect your watch in settings.
 Your existing workouts will import automatically.

 Sign up at stas.run